PenTagaris/oldmapsnewtracks/_posts/2018-04-14-BuenosAires.md

 {% include postpic.html file="IMG_20180117_165957.jpg" caption="Greenspaces are everywhere." %}

-{% include postpic.html file="IMG_20180117_165626.jpg" caption="Monumento al huevon.
+{% include postpic.html file="IMG_20180117_165626.jpg" caption="Monumento al huevo.
 Monument to the egg.
 We thought that was pretty funny." %}

 On our last day in this part of town, we walked over to Puerto Madero, the former industrial port which now plays host to gleaming skyscrapers and tech company headquarters.